Afterparty Babies: Critical reception

 The record did receive some mixed reception.
 Dan Raper of PopMatters repeated what everyone said about the production and the lyrics throughout but felt that it limited Cadence's public appeal, concluding with, "You get the feeling he wouldn't want to be one of the "rappers on the radio" anyway."
 Josh Modell of Spin also voiced concerns about the album, feeling that Cadence takes too much from indie hip-hop and that he should be more of an "equally passionate goofball" that might put him into the mainstream.
 Writing for LAS Magazine, Dan Weiss felt that Cadence's vision throughout the album was muddled with mismatched production and off-kilter lyrics.
 Tim Perlich of NOW heavily criticized the album, saying that "[T]he boring beats and throwback rhyme flow (circa 92) – which is weak even by Edmontonian standards – put Afterparty Babies somewhere beneath Don Cash's home demos and the outtakes from Organized Rhyme's Huh?
 Stiffenin' Against The Wall."

+On June 12, 2008, Afterparty Babies was longlisted for the 2008 Polaris Music Prize, but didn't make the final shortlist.
+In 2023, Complex added the album in its list of 10 Essential Canadian Albums of the Blog Era.
+The website's writer Darcy MacDonald said that the record "made clear that Cadence Weapon's experimentations bringing electronic elements back to hip-hop hadn't been a lark", noting the production "leaned further into the dancefloor-ready influence of superstars like Daft Punk and underground darlings like Prefuse 73."
+He concluded that: "As such, Cadence Weapon entered the conversation on rap blogs and indie rock sites alike, and he has remained as prolific, innovative and entertaining ever since."